Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 Barista's Tip

-Contemporary art and espresso have at least one thing in common: you have to accept that you might not understand everything immediately.
+Contemporary art and espresso have at least one thing in common: you have to accept not understanding everything immediately.
 Good espresso reveals its complexity over time, after the first sip.
 Good contemporary art is the same.
 At Carrera Café, we give you time to savor both, without judgment or forced explanation.

 Artists